 If your oven is vented inside, the charcoal filter should be replaced every 6 to 12 months, and more often if necessary.
 The charcoal filter cannot be cleaned.
 To order a new charcoal filter, call 1-800-243-0000 or go to www.lg.com/us/support/ parts-accessories.

-- 1. Turn the power off at the main power supply and wear gloves - Remove the two vent grille mounting screws.
+- 1. Turn the power off at the main power supply and wear gloves - 2.
+Remove the one vent grille mounting screws.
 (2 outside screws) - 3.
-Tip the grille forward, then lift it out.
+After open door.
+Slide vent grille to left and tip it forward.

 MAINTENANCE